PickNikRobotics/beta_moveit_website/jobs/jobs.md

                 <br><hr>
                     <div class="ital">Boulder, Denver · Full Time</div><br><br>
                     <div class="pTitle2">Job Description:</div>
-                    <br><br> As a Motion Planning Scientist at PickNik Consulting you will determine where academic research can be applied to solve our client’s problems and identify opportunities for innovation.
+                    <br><br> As a Motion Planning & Controls Scientist at PickNik Consulting you will determine where academic research can be applied to solve our client’s problems and identify opportunities for innovation.
 You will be developing software applications, optimizing advanced algorithms, and integrating solutions for our clients, internal products, and flagship open source projects.
 Duties will include developing sophisticated motion planning and controls software in a variety of languages and platforms that will be used on robots around the world (and in outer space!).
                     <br><br> Am I a good fit?
                     <br><br>
                     <div class="bullet">&#9633;</div> You love robotics and have a passion for creating the next generation of robot software